kitcarson88/redux-multipurpose-toolkit/projects/redux-multipurpose/core/README.md

     npm install @redux-multipurpose/core

 ## Purpose
-The Redux Multipurpose package is intended to ease the integration of a @reduxjs/toolkit based redux store and its subpackages.
+The Redux Multipurpose core package is intended to:
+- ease the integration of a @reduxjs/toolkit based redux store
+- ease the integration of some redux subpackages commonly used
+-

 By a simple `initializeStore()` api the developer can initialize all store base parts (such as reducers, middlewares, enhancers, and devTools), and all redux subpackages included into the software suite.